Spring Into Shade Sale — Up to 40% OffShop Now →

 • East-facing porches may only need glare control in the morning; 5%–10% can be enough.

-If you’re unsure, order a few swatches from /swatches and hold them up outside at the time of day you use the space most.
+If you're unsure, order free swatches from World Wide Shades and hold them up outside at the time of day you use the space most.
+Seeing the actual fabric in your light conditions — not on a screen — is the only reliable way to choose the right openness.

 Wind, privacy, and view: designing for real patio life